-- Type Cast Operator Insertion/Deletion

-- Cast the type of an object reference to the parent or child of the original type.

-- p.toString() -> ((Child) p).toString()

-- Or delete a type cast operator.

-- ((Child) p).toString()-> p.toString()

-- Cast Type Change

-- Changes a cast to another valid data type.

-- ((SomeChild) c).toString() -> ((OtherChild) c).toString()

-- Reference Assignment with Other Compatible Type - Change an object reference to point to another compatible variable.
+- Type Case Operator Insertion/Deletion - Change the actual type of an object reference to the parent or child of the original type. - p.toString() becomes ((Child) p).toString() - Or delete a type cast operator. - Cast Type Change - ((SomeChild) c).toString() becomes ((OtherChild) c).toString() - Reference Assignment with Other Compatible Type - Change an object reference to point to another compatible variable.